JohnENoonan/touch-eases/README.md

 ## Usage

+To use the eases you need to:

+1. Create a `select CHOP` to choose the ease.
+In the path set it to expression mode and type `op.eases.op("NameOfTheEaseYouWant")`.
+You can find the name of all the eases by viewing the ease COMP.
+2. You will need your tween value to be clamped between 0 and 1.
-To use the eases you need: a `select chop` to choose the ease, a tween value in the range [0,1], and a `lookup chop` to apply the ease.
+3. Use a `lookup CHOP` with the tween and the ease.

 ![Usage with a lookup chop](documentation/lookupExample.png)

-You can either copy and paste the component into your touch file or use the released `eases.tox` file available in in `./release` or from the [release page](https://github.com/JohnENoonan/touch-eases/releases).
+You can either copy and paste the component into your touch file or use the released `eases.tox` file available in `./release` or from the [release page](https://github.com/JohnENoonan/touch-eases/releases).

 ### Adding New Functions
 To add a new function, simply edit `src/scripts/easesExt.py` and create the new function following the following syntax: